Middlesex Centre: Ilderton

 Ilderton is along Middlesex County Road 16 (Ilderton Road) to the west of Highway 4 (Richmond Street), at the junction of Middlesex County Road 20 (Hyde Park Road).
 Prior to the late 1990s, the village was also accessible by railway.
 CN Rail had a rail line running north from Hyde Park to Clinton through the village.
 This rail line was abandoned from Ilderton north to Centralia in 1988, and south of Ilderton circa 1996.
 The portion of the former rail line south of County Road 16 has been converted to parkland.

 The Ilderton Independent Telephone Company served the Ilderton exchange until 1962 when the operations were acquired by The Bell Telephone Company of Canada.
 Ilderton is within boundary of three telephone area codes (NPA); 226, 519 and 548.
 Three telephone exchanges (NXX) are in operation for the Ilderton area, 519-666 (Bell) who provide traditional land-line services and DSL, 519-298 (Execulink Telecom) providers of Cable VOIP telephone services, and 226-308 (Quadro Communications - a co-op independent telecom).
 The majority of the 16,000 residents of the Municipality of Middlesex Centre are identified as "Ilderton" in the telephone directories, with the exception of extreme southwest area of the Municipality (Komoka and Kilworth) who are assigned "London" telephone numbers out of the Hyde Park Exchange.
 In February 2014, Ilderton celebrated the 150th Anniversary of the local Post Office.
-The first postmaster, named the Village "Ilderton" based on the village of Ilderton, Northhumberland, UK, where he emigrated from.
+The first postmaster, named the Village "Ilderton" based on the village of Ilderton, Northumberland, UK, where he emigrated from.